Karen Buck: Parliamentary career

 Buck was selected to stand for election for Labour through an all-women shortlist, in a seat which was based largely on the former Westminster North constituency, held narrowly at the 1992 general election by the former Conservative minister John Wheeler.
 He retired, and Buck was elected at the 1997 general election as the Labour MP for Regent's Park and Kensington North with a majority of 14,657 (31%), on a night which saw a historic Labour landslide win.
 She made her maiden speech on 17 June 1997, and would serve continuously as an MP for 27 years, in constituencies which included the ward she represented as a councillor.
 In a 2005 profile, Buck was described as "A bright and humorous centre-left feminist" who "has the perfect New Labour pedigree."
 From 1998 to 2005, she chaired the London Group of Labour MPs.

 Following her election to Parliament, she joined the Social Security Select committee, remaining on it until the 2001 general election.
 Despite a small decline in the Labour vote, she comfortably held the seat, with a majority of over 10,000 votes (and a 27.7% lead over her nearest rival).

 Buck subsequently joined the Work and Pensions Select Committee, which she was a member of until 2005.
 In 2001, her appointment as an Assistant Government Whip was announced without her knowledge and consent; she declined to take up the post.
 However, she did become a member of Prime Minister Tony Blair's government in the wake of the 2005 general election, as the Parliamentary Under Secretary of State at the Department for Transport.
 Despite a 6.3% swing to the Conservatives, and her vote share falling to 44.7%, she retained her seat with a majority of 6,131 (15.1%).
 Buck sat on the Home Affairs Select Committee from 2006 to 2010.

+In 2009, Buck was one of 95 MPs who signed the motion that created Labour Friends of Palestine and the Middle East.

 At the 2010 general election, she was elected as the MP for the newly recreated marginal seat of Westminster North, with a majority of 2,126 (5.4%) over Joanne Cash, the Conservative candidate, in a high-profile race.
 Following Labour's election defeat, Buck nominated Ed Miliband to succeed Gordon Brown, who had replaced Blair as Labour leader and prime minister.
 Miliband subsequently won the party's 2010 leadership contest.
 During his tenure as Labour leader, Buck served as Shadow Minister for Welfare Reform from 2010 to 2011 and Further Education from 2011 to 2013.
 She was appointed Parliamentary Private Secretary to Miliband, alongside Wayne David, in 2013, and continued in the position until 2015.